Helpful Habits to Prevent Hips from Hurting!

 Specializing in Correcting Muscular Imbalances

-I have had the privilege to work as a personal fitness trainer with the 50+ market for more than 25 years.
+I have had the privilege to work as a personal fitness trainer with the 50+ population for more than 30 years.
 It's been an excellent observation of what can happen if you listen or don't listen to your body.
 Good things can happen when you don't give up the search for improvement.
 You keep being stubborn about seeking alternatives when an injury persists.
 I've seen incredible results from clients adjusting and accepting instead of giving up.
 Suppose you don't maintain the muscles strong and flexible around the hip joint.
 In that case, it's been my experience that the lack of strength in one of the buttocks can make you limp, resulting in the healthier side working overtime and breaking down sooner than the weaker leg.
 The lack of flexibility in the hip flexors will force you to walk leaning forward, putting extra and unnecessary weight on the lower back.
 I hope this article has given you some ideas, with which you can start working.
 Please feel free always to contact us at [email protected]

 Share Your Story